 TPC Summerlin Assistant Superintendent Kory Kirk hosted the water conservation lab.
-Students got a first-hand look at the Lynx Smart Satellite, learned about turfgrass reduction and drip irrigation and received education on the facilities water savings efforts and water costs.
+Students got a first-hand look at the Lynx Smart Satellite, learned about turfgrass reduction and drip irrigation, and received education on the facility's water savings efforts and water costs.

 Canyon Gate Country Club Class A Superintendent Greg Todd conducted tours of TPC Summerlin’s pump station.
 In conjunction with the morning’s tour of the recycled water plant, the students learned how TPC receives the water from the plant through purple pipe and how it is then distributed through the irrigation system.

-Other volunteers for the day included Kadel, Jim Davis of Harrell’s, GCSAA Southwest Field Representative Jeff Jensen and numerous members of the TPC maintenance staff.
+Other volunteers for the day included Misty Kadel, Jim Davis of Harrell’s, GCSAA Southwest Field Representative Jeff Jensen, and numerous members of the TPC maintenance staff.

-“It was team effort from our staff and other superintendents from around the Las Vegas Valley,” said Kadel, who also serves as the Chapter Manager for the Southern Nevada Golf Course Superintendents Association.
-“It’s fun to see the smiles on the kids faces as they learn about the golf course, environment and our profession.”
+“It was a team effort from our staff and other superintendents from around the Las Vegas Valley,” said Kadel, who also serves as the Chapter Manager for the Southern Nevada Golf Course Superintendents Association.
+“It’s fun to see the smiles on the kids' faces as they learn about the golf course, environment, and our profession.”